-Poll finds falling freetard support
+Poll finds falling support for coyrightinfringers

 UK public sympathy for copyright leechers is falling, according to a new poll this week.
 This one's by Ipsos Mori, but it too provides evidence that pirates aren't exactly the most popular people in the pub.
 The earlier survey for lawyers Wiggin also showed support for creators' rights.